oneapi-src/oneDNN/source/programming_model.rst

 ------

 Stream is the logical abstraction for execution units.
-It is created on top of LLGA engine and typically contains an opencl queue.
-One LLGA engine may have multiple streams.
+It is created on top of oneDNN Graph engine and typically contains an opencl queue.
+Each oneDNN Graph engine may have multiple streams.
 The compiled partition is submitted to stream for execution.

 .. doxygenclass:: llga::api::stream
    :project: oneDNN Graph Library